mgratti/ECALGen/private_production/README.md

 ### Run time for Double Photon / Double electron in Run 2 / Run 3 conditions

 #### Gen+Sim+Digi step
-Gen + Sim + Digi steps produced in local in the /input dir
+Gen + Sim + Digi steps produced in local

 1) create a new dir in ```gen_sim_digi``` with a sensible name
 2) copy there ```ecalGenDigi.sh``` and edit it to set what are the parameters you need for the production